rhalbersma/zed/README.md

     .
 B . .
 B . .
 B . .
     . .
 B . .
 B . .
 B .
     . . . . . . . . . .

+Placing as few bombs as possible on a 4x10 board such that all 1x6, 2x3 and 3x2 boxes have at least one bomb.
+Minimum number of bombs satisfying the constraints == 7.

+    . . . .
+B . . . . .
+    . .
+B . .
+B . .
+B .
+    .
+B . . . . .
+B . .
+    . . . .
+B . . . . .

 ##### Scout domination